srivathsacs/Web-Scraping-Practice/README.md

 # Web-Scraping-Practice
-This repository is created to learn and implement the basic web scraping process in python
+The aim of this repository is to understand and implement the basic Web Scraping process in Python.